Skip to main content

 Writer — Certyneo · About Certyneo

-In a tight labour market, the quality of the hiring process directly determines the competitiveness of enterprises.
-According to a study published in 2025, the average recruitment timeframe in India stands at approximately 45-50 days for skilled positions, generating an average estimated cost between INR 200,000 and INR 700,000 per failed recruitment.
-Optimising each stage — from defining the need to signing the employment contract — is therefore no longer optional but a necessity.
-This article details the key phases of an optimal hiring process, the digital tools that accelerate it, and how contract dematerialisation secures onboarding.
+In a tight labour market, the quality of the hiring process directly determines companies' competitiveness.
+According to a DARES study published in 2025, the average recruitment time in France is 42 days for skilled positions, generating an average estimated cost of between €3,000 and €10,000 per failed recruitment.
+Optimizing each step — from defining the need to signing the employment contract — is therefore no longer an option but a necessity.
+This article details the key phases of an optimal hiring process, the digital tools that accelerate it, and how contractual dematerialisation secures onboarding.

 ---